SocialGouv/jardinmental/README.md

   - Finally, click on "Upload"

 - Your app is now in the Test Flight tab in your App Store Connect.
 After it is reviewed, you can use it in your next App Store release.

+#### Automatic local
+(ask SRE Team to get needed files)
+- First ensure to obtain and install the distribution certificate in your mac keychain (double click .p12 file with password) and the mobile provionning profile in xcode (double click .mobileprovision file it will open xcode).
+- obtain and add `appleApiKey.json` to `./app/ios/fastlane` folder
+- Execute this command from `./app` folder : ```yarn publish:ios```

+This command will build and upload your app to App Store Connect - TestFlight